Yukon-Literacy-Coalition/ylc_website_v2/src/_blog-posts/2021-02-17-literacy-this-week.md

 contentBlocks:
   - contentBlock:
       subTitle: Literacy this week
+      body: |-
-      body: Below is our weekly column in the Yukon News.
-Click to enlarge and zoom in!
+        Below is our weekly column in the Yukon News

+        Click the button to open it up and review
       resources: []
       images:
         - image: /uploads/feb17.jpg
       downloads:
         - downloadObject:
             downloadLink: /uploads/feb17.jpg
-            downloadText: Literacy this week - Feb 17, 2021
+            downloadText: Click here
 ---